ErikOSorensen/mmrisk_instrument/README.md

 as a local project with the development server.
 For proper production run, more infrastructure is needed.

 - A proper database.
-The experiment was run in the summer of 2019 with a Postgres.
+The experiment was run in the summer of 2019 with Postgres.
 - A webserver.
 The experiment was run in the summer of 2019 with Apache.